Global Riemannian Acceleration in Hyperbolic and Spherical Spaces: Introduction

+Due to the geometry, there are lower bounds \citep{hamilton2021no, criscitiello2021negative} that say for instance that in the strongly g-convex case, one must query the gradient oracle $\widetilde{\Omega}(\RR)$ times on several negatively curved Riemannian manifolds.
+This does not preclude achieving a globally accelerated rate, unless this lower bound preponderates over the accelerated dependence on the condition number.
+See \cref{remark:related_work_hardness_hyperbolic} for a comment on these lower bounds.
+We showed in \cref{prop:lower_bound_on_condition_number} a lower bound on the condition number of any strongly g-convex function defined on $\BR$.

-Another related work is the \textit{approximate duality gap technique} \cite{diakonikolas2017approximate}, which presents a unified view of the analysis of first-order methods for the optimization of convex functions defined in the Euclidean space.
+On Euclidean optimization, a related work is the \textit{approximate duality gap technique} \citep{diakonikolas2017approximate}, which presents a unified view of the analysis of first-order methods.
 It defines a continuous duality gap and by enforcing a natural invariant, it obtains accelerated continuous dynamics and their discretizations for most classical first-order methods.
-A derived work \cite{diakonikolas2017accelerated} obtains acceleration in a fundamentally different way from previous acceleration approaches, namely using an approximate implicit Euler method for the discretization of the acceleration dynamics.
-The convergence analysis of \cref{thm:acceleration_quasiquasarconvexity} is inspired by these two works.
-We will see in the sequel that, for our manifolds of interest, g-convexity is related to a model known in the literature as quasar-convexity or weak-quasi-convexity \cite{guminov2017accelerated, hinder2019near,nesterov2018primal}.
+A derived work \citep{diakonikolas2017accelerated} obtains Euclidean acceleration in a fundamentally different way from previous acceleration approaches, namely using an approximate implicit Euler method for the discretization of the acceleration dynamics.
+Our convergence analysis of \cref{thm:acceleration_quasiquasarconvexity} draws ideas from these two works. \citet{carmon2020acceleration} initiated the study of optimization with ball oracles, which is an active line of research \citep{carmon2021thinking, asi2021stochastic, carmon2022distributionally} and in turn, this shares some similarities with trust region methods \citep{conn2000trust}.
+We will see in the sequel that, for our manifolds of interest, g-convexity is related to a model known as quasar-convexity or weak-quasi-convexity \citep{guminov2017accelerated,nesterov2018primal, hinder2019near}.